Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Introduction

-There have been several reviews of the photon-photon process in heavy ion collisions over the years~\cite{baurElectronPositronPairProduction2007a,baltzPhysicsUltraperipheralCollisions2008,brodskyHighEnergyPhotonphoton1995,baurCoherentPhotonphotonProcesses1993a} focusing on opportunities available at RHIC and LHC, including some that discuss recent developments, e.g. ~\cite{kleinPhotonuclearTwoPhotonInteractions2020}.
-In this review we focus on the connection between the $\gamma\gamma \rightarrow l^+l^-$ process and the EM fields of the ultra-relativistic heavy-ions.
-Special attention is given to recent developments that demonstrate the viability of using $\gamma\gamma$ interactions to experimentally map the strength and spatial distribution of electromagnetic fields in order to provide novel input to fundamental investigations in both QED and QCD.
+There have been several reviews of the photon-photon process in heavy ion collisions~\cite{baurElectronPositronPairProduction2007a,baltzPhysicsUltraperipheralCollisions2008,brodskyHighEnergyPhotonphoton1995,baurCoherentPhotonphotonProcesses1993a} focusing on opportunities available at RHIC and LHC, including some that discuss recent developments, e.g. ~\cite{kleinPhotonuclearTwoPhotonInteractions2020}.
+In this review we focus on the connection between the Breit-Wheeler process and the EM fields of the ultra-relativistic heavy-ions.
+The primary focus of this review is to discuss recent developments that demonstrate the viability of using $\gamma\gamma$ interactions to experimentally map the electromagnetic fields produced by heavy-ion collisions in order to provide novel input to fundamental investigations in both QED and QCD.
 This review is structured as follows: First we introduce the concept of pair production in vacuum by strong fields followed by a brief review of the equivalent photon approximation.
 Next we discuss the impact parameter dependence of the dilepton kinematics, followed by a discussion of the photon polarization effects.
 Finally, we close the paper with discussion on the experimental mapping of the strong EM fields, and end with a brief discussion of some future prospects.